 How to choose duvet material

 There are many different duvet materials to pick from.
-The fabric you choose not only determines how well you sleep but how warm or cold you are, and how your skin or body reacts to it.
+The fabric you choose determines how well you sleep, how warm or cold you are, and how your skin or body reacts to it.

 The two main duvet materials you have to choose from are natural or synthetic.
 Natural duvets have fillings like feathers, down, wool or silk and these are typically more breathable, durable and better suited to all seasons.
 Synthetic duvets typically use hollowfibre or microfibre fillings that are man made, hypoallergenic, vegan-friendly and cheaper than natural ones.
 See our guide on how to choose the right duvet filling for more information.

-Choosing a filling that is kind to the skin is vital for people who suffer with allergies or skin conditions.
+Choosing a filling that's kind to the skin is vital for people who suffer with allergies or skin conditions.
 No one wants a duvet that makes them sneeze so look for a duvet that’s hypoallergenic and antibacterial.
-We’ve got a full guide on how to choose the best duvet for allergies (opens in new tab) for in depth information.
-Regardless of whether you have allergies or not, it’s vital to keep your duvet and bedding fresh and clean to avoid any excess dirt, germs and bacteria getting on your skin and body, so follow these steps on how to clean your duvet (opens in new tab).
+We’ve got a full guide on how to choose the best duvet for allergies for in depth information.
+Regardless of whether you have allergies or not, it’s vital to keep your duvet and bedding fresh and clean to avoid any excess dirt, germs and bacteria getting on your skin and body, so follow these steps on how to clean your duvet.

 How to choose duvet tog